jeffbass/imagenode/docs/FPS-tests.rst

 Overview
 ========

-Testing and observation and interative improvement are the keys to improving imagenode.
+Testing and observation and iterative improvement are the keys to improving imagenode.
 There are many alternatives that can (potentially) increase speed in terms of Frames per Second (FPS).
 This documentation page is about increasing FPS by changing how queued images are sent via imageZMQ.